rl-institut/oemof-B3/README.md

 For the optimization, oemof-B3 needs a solver.
 Check out the [oemof.solph](https://oemof-solph.readthedocs.io/en/latest/readme.html#installing-a-solver) documentation for installation notes.

-To test if everything works, you can run the examples (cf. :ref:`How to run the model`).
+To test if everything works, you can run the [examples](https://oemof-b3.readthedocs.io/en/latest/examples.html).

 For developers: Please activate pre-commit hooks (via `pre-commit install`) in order to follow our coding styles.